Kekkodf/pypantera/README.md

 ## What can pyPANTERA do?

-pyPANTERA implements current state of the art mechanisms that uses $\varepsilon$-Differential Privacy to obfuscate natural language text.
+pyPANTERA implements current State-of-the-Art mechanisms that uses $\varepsilon$-Differential Privacy to obfuscate natural language text.

 The mechansims implemented in pyPANTERA are divided in two categories: